hyesunyun/llm-meta-analysis/README.md

 - `--output_path`: path of directory where json and csv files of the outputs from model should be saved
 - `--pmc_files_path`: path of directory where all the pmc markdown files are saved. this is not required if you will be running our default evaluation dataset.
 - `--test`: adding this flag will only run 10 randomly sampled examples from dataset. this is for debugging purposes.

+### Prompts

+The prompts we used for each model type and task are available in the `evaluation/templates` folder.
+You will find the prompts in `yaml` files organized by model and task.
+Although the prompts were adjusted to maximize the performance of each model, the core content of the prompts are the same for each task.

 ### Running Evaluation/Calculating Metrics